John Chen is Executive Chairman of BlackBerry’s Board of Directors and Chief Executive Officer.

 Before joining BlackBerry, he was chief marketing officer for Avaya, senior vice president of marketing for Sybase, an SAP Company, leader of the strategy practice at KPMG Consulting’s Information, Communication and Entertainment Group, and a marketing manager for AT&T. Mark was named by BtoB Magazine as one of the Best Marketers from 2009-2011 and 2013.
 He was also named to the 2013 FierceCMO list of CMOs to watch.
 Mark holds an MBA and an MA in public policy from The University of Chicago.
 He received his BA from University of California at Santa Barbara.

-James is responsible for all aspects of the Company’s financial operations and investor relations.
+Steve Capelli is Chief Financial Officer, responsible for all of BlackBerry’s financial operations including corporate accounting, FP&A, treasury, tax, procurement, and investor relations.

 Steve is responsible for worldwide legal, government relations, public policy, compliance, regulatory, corporate security and corporate real estate for BlackBerry Ltd. Steve also serves as the company’s Chief Risk Officer and oversees the company’s internal audit function.

-Steve is a graduate of UCLA with a bachelor’s degree in Political Science and of U.C.
-Davis Law School with a juris doctorate, where he also served as a Law Review Editor and a Member of the Moot Court Board.
-Steve has taught at Loyola Law School and published several law review articles.
+Steve graduated from UCLA with a bachelor’s degree in Political Science with highest honors, and received his law degree from U.C.
+Davis, where he graduated Order of the Coif and served as a Law Review Editor and a Member of the Moot Court Board.
+Steve has taught at Loyola Law School in Los Angeles and published several law review articles.
 He has testified before Congress on telecommunications policy issues numerous times.

 Guy Miasnik is President, AtHoc Division for BlackBerry.
 As the co-founder and CEO of AtHoc, Guy was instrumental in transforming AtHoc from a Greylock funded Silicon Valley startup to the number one provider of networked crisis communication solutions serving the vast majority of the US Homeland Security and Defense community.
 Today, AtHoc’s innovative software helps safeguard millions of people in thousands of organizations worldwide in commercial, healthcare and government enterprises.